vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 is reason to believe convinced the Government of the day of the unwisdom of its step ; the fetish of prestige, however steeled the Governments' determination to get the BiU passed (19th March 189 1).
-The Govern- ment even preferred* "to be wrong with Prof. Bhan- darkar, Mr. Justice Telang and Dewan Bahdur Raghu- nath Rao, than to be right with Pandit Sasadhar and Prof. Tilak."
+The Govern###ment even preferred* "to be wrong with Prof. Bhan###darkar, Mr. Justice Telang and Dewan Bahdur Raghu###nath Rao, than to be right with Pandit Sasadhar and
+Prof. Tilak."
 The impression which Mr. Tilak made, in those eventful months marked him out as the ** coming man".
 The merciless logic and the vast knowledge